- About Us

 Interferon beta (IFN-beta) is a naturally occurring protein, which orchestrates the body’s antiviral responses.
 There is evidence that deficiency in IFN-beta production by the lung could explain the enhanced susceptibility of these at-risk patient groups to developing severe lung disease during respiratory viral infections.
 Furthermore, viruses, including coronaviruses, have evolved mechanisms which suppress endogenous IFN-beta production, thereby helping the virus evade the innate immune system.
 IFN-beta is a safe, well tolerated medicine which is already used in numerous approved multiple sclerosis drugs.

-In the lab IFN-beta has been shown to protect cells from infection with a broad range of respiratory viruses that cause LRT illness including the pathogenic MERS-CoV and SARS-CoV coronavirus strains (Figure 1 below).
-IFN-beta would also be expected to protect against the COVID-19 coronavirus strain.
+In the laboratory IFN-beta has been shown to protect cells from infection with a broad range of respiratory viruses that cause LRT illness including highly pathogenic coronavirus strains, including MERS-CoV (Figure 1 below), SARS-CoV and SARS-CoV-2**, the virus which causes COVID-19.

 Synairgen is developing a formulation of IFN-beta, called SNG001, for direct delivery to the lungs via nebulisation, to treat and/or prevent LRT illness caused by respiratory viruses.

-In clinical trials in asthma and COPD, inhaled SNG001 has been well tolerated and shown to upregulate lung antiviral defences.
-In two Phase II trials in asthma, inhaled SNG001 improved lung function in patients with a cold or flu infection.
-A trial in COPD is ongoing.
+In clinical trials in asthma and COPD, inhaled interferon beta (SNG001) has been well tolerated and shown to upregulate lung antiviral defences.
+In two Phase II trials in asthma, SNG001 improved lung function in patients with a cold or flu infection.
 Early data has shown that the drug is well tolerated and upregulates lung antiviral defences in COPD.